This page may contain affiliate links, see our disclaimer here.

 This trip includes Heraklion, Knossos, Phaistos, Matala, Kamilari, the Amari Valley, Rethymnon, Argyroupolis, Lake Kournas, Georgioupolis Beach, Chania, Samaria Gorge and lots more...

 Car Hire Crete - with a car you can visit the south coast of Crete, it can be a bit of a drive but it is worth it.
 The roads have improved yet are still quite hairy - see below.

 Once you are on the south coast, you will be rewarded with sunsets slipping into the Libyan Sea and smaller, isolated beaches where you can get the wind in your hair.

-Trip Ideas Guide - you may wish to purchase our e-books which give alternative routes in the west and east of the island.
+Trip Guide - see our e-books which give alternative routes in the west and east of the island.
 Designed for self-driving by car or motorbike, independent travellers can, of course, amend these routes to suit their own timetable.

 Take a 1 hour flight from Athens to Heraklion with Aegean Airlines or Olympic Air, with many flights available per day.